 Middleman pointed to average loan-to-value ratios of 50%, average debt-to-income ratios in the low 40% range, and credit scores in the low 700s as indicators of an “extraordinary” credit.

-Rocket Mortgage has also begun to expand its servicing portfolio.
-The company, ranked as the No. 8 primary mortgage servicer in the U.S. per the IMF ranking, acquired five portfolios totaling $21 billion in UPB in the second quarter of 2024.
+Rocket Mortgage has also begun to expand its servicing portfolio after being one of the largest sellers in 2023.
+The company, which ranked as the No. 8 primary mortgage servicer in the U.S. per IMF, acquired five portfolios totaling $21 billion in UPB in the second quarter of 2024.

 “The note rate on these portfolios are above Rocket’s current portfolio weighted average coupon because Rocket has shown a preference for acquiring near- or in-the-money servicing portfolios,” Jefferies analysts Derek Sommers and John Hecht said in a report.